MHKiT-Software/MHKiT/docs/source/index.rst

 Developers
 ================
-MHKiT is developed as a collaboration between the National Laboratory of the Rockies (NLR), Pacific Northwest National Laboratory (PNNL), and Sandia National Laboratories (Sandia, SNL).
+MHKiT is developed as a collaboration between the Sandia National Laboratories (Sandia, SNL), Pacific Northwest National Laboratory (PNNL), and National Laboratory of the Rockies (NLR) .

 Current members of the core development team include: